 This group worked to understand the plight of students across America who encounter discrimination based on their gender identity.
 By spreading awareness about real people and their stories, the students’ ultimate advocacy goal was to encourage enforcement of the Safe Schools Improvement Act.

-A fun fact about Ausra is that she is a dual American-Lithuanian citizen and frequently travels to her other motherland.
+A fun fact about Ausra is that she is a dual Lithuanian-American citizen.
 She has an overwhelming TASCHEN art book collection (she worked in the Beverly Hills TASCHEN gallery for a few years).
-Ausra loves the challenge of hiking Mt.
-Whitney, San Gorgonio, and around Denali.
-She named the six hummingbirds who swirl around her balcony and has a baby foster orangutan in Borneo named Trudeau.
+When she isn't surrounded by books, Ausra enjoys surrounding herself with mountains.

 Brent was born and raised in Harrah, Oklahoma, a small suburb of Oklahoma City.
 He graduated from the University of Central Oklahoma with a major in Theatre Education.
 After that, he moved to Toronto, Canada, to work for a leading international children’s education NGO called WE as a lead program facilitator and motivational speaker.
 Following two years in Toronto he moved to Santa Monica.
 Mr. Vernon has been a teacher at Carlthorp School since 2008 with experience in Kindergarten, 3rd Grade, 6th Grade and lower grade drama classes.
 In his spare time, he enjoys writing and directing children’s plays, reading, watching documentaries (Won’t You Be My Neighbor? being his favorite), and journaling while viewing the sunset at Palisades Park.